Mandy Moore: 2007–2009: Wild Hope and Amanda Leigh

-On both shows, she performed "I Could Break Your Heart Any Day of the Week" to promote the album.
-On May 26, 2009, she performed songs from the album at Amoeba Music in Hollywood, together with Viola, the day the album was released by Storefront Records.
-The album was not released in some territories until 2010 and was not released in Brazil until 2011, two years after its initial release.
+Amanda Leigh was released on May 26, 2009.
+On the album, Moore said, "The music is all a reflection of me now, not somebody else's choices."
+To promote the release, Moore visited a number of talk shows, performing "I Could Break Your Heart Any Day of the Week" on shows including The Ellen DeGeneres Show and The Tonight Show with Jay Leno.
+On May 26, 2009, she performed songs from the album at Amoeba Music in Hollywood.
 The album received generally positive reviews.
 Time magazine called the album "impeccably recorded".
 An article on the album by Paper magazine said, "Mandy (in the album)... shows real thoughtful and emotional depth."
 Paper finished by saying that "Moore is a far better musician than she's often given credit for."
 It debuted at number 25 on the Billboard 200, selling 16,000 copies in the U.S. during the week of its release, and at number 4 on the Top Independent albums chart.
 To date, the album has sold an estimated 100,000 copies.
-The album was recorded just before Moore's marriage to musician Ryan Adams and it was her final album for over ten years.
+The album was recorded just prior to Moore's marriage to musician Ryan Adams and was her final album for over ten years.